Ptolemy son of Abubus

 Ptolemy son of Abubus was an official in the early Hasmonean kingdom which then controlled Judea.
-According to the book of 1 Maccabees, in 135 BC, he served as the governor of Jericho.
+According to the book of 1 Maccabees, in 135/4 BC, he served as the governor of Jericho.

-While High Priest Simon Thassi was visiting, Ptolemy orchestrated the murder of Simon and two of his sons, as well as some of Simon's servants.
-This act of betrayal of guest right earned Ptolemy a place in Dante's The Divine Comedy; one of the layers of hell described in Inferno is called Ptolemaea, where those who betray guests in their home suffer.
+While High Priest Simon Thassi, Ptolemy’s father-in-law, was visiting, Ptolemy orchestrated the murder of Simon and two of his sons, as well as some of Simon's servants.
+This act of betrayal of guest right earned Ptolemy a place in Dante's The Divine Comedy; one of the sections of the ninth layer of hell described in Inferno is called Ptolomea, where those who betray guests in their home suffer.